shahab-sarmashghi/Skmer/README.md

 Delta      3.000 3.000 3.000 0.000 1.000
 Epsilon    3.000 3.000 3.000 1.000 0.000
 ```
-Formatting can be done with linux script by running:
+Formatting can be done with our linux script by running:
 ```
-bash tsv_to_phymat.sh dimtrx.txt dimtrx_reformatted.txt
+bash tsv_to_phymat.sh dimtrx_original.txt dimtrx_reformatted.txt
 ```

 ### 3. Use a combination of FastME, RAxML